After the IMF is shut down, Ethan Hunt goes rogue to find the Syndicate, a deadly crime organization.

 Of course not… they’ve got to make way for the sequel.

 I’m only joking of course.
 I actually really enjoy the Mission Impossible series, but…this series, just like the James Bond series, comes with a little bit of predictability.
-The Mission Impossible series has become one of the more popular franchises of the last two decades, and to think they’re going to kill off that cash cow now is laughable.
+The Mission Impossible series has become one of the more popular action franchises of the last two decades, and to think they’re going to kill off that cash cow now is laughable.
 We all know that in the end IMF will more than likely triumph, and most likely Ethan Hunt will emerge miraculously unharmed.
 Should this knowledge stop you from enjoying the film?
 Absolutely not.
 I still enjoy James Bond movies, even though you can pretty much predict how things will play out every time.
 It’s not the destination, it’s the journey, and the journey through these movies is intense, insane, and altogether enjoyable.

 A Perfect Team

 One of the things that makes this film in particular stick out above most spy thrillers, and even most of the other movies in this series, is its ability to laugh at itself.
 It knows that its premise is ridiculous and it doesn’t take itself seriously.
 The first Mission Impossible movie is a run-of-the-mill thriller that does take itself far too seriously, but as the series goes on it loosens up, and that makes it far more entertaining and fun to watch.
-This movie takes it one step further by making Simon Pegg (Shaun of the Dead) essentially a second main character.
+This movie takes it one step further by making Simon Pegg (“Shaun of the Dead”) essentially a second main character.
 Pegg’s character Benji is just what this series needed in my opinion; he’s been around since the third film, but in this one they really let him shine.
 The chemistry that Cruise and Pegg share is wonderful.
 They have a way of flipping from humorous to white-knuckle intensity that works marvels for the film.
 The other actors that this series has picked up along the way all add something to the movie too.
-Rebecca Fergusson (The Girl on the Train) is perhaps the best M:I girl they’ve brought in to play opposite Cruise (though I loved Monanghan in M:I:3).
+Rebecca Fergusson (forthcoming “Dune (2020)”) is perhaps the best M:I girl they’ve brought in to play opposite Cruise (though I loved Monanghan in “M:I:3”).
 She seems to be able to match his intensity with ease.
 Jeremy Renner brings his quiet cockiness to the table, resulting in some rather humorous exchanges.
 Ving Rhames is still there too… He never really does much, but it’s nice to see another member from the first M:I movie still sticking around.
 Alec Baldwin brings his classiness.

 As the series has gone on, it’s gradually garnered a perfectly assembled team.
 There are just enough members of the team that everyone still has something to do (for the most part) and we get to know the characters a little more as time goes on.
 This sets the series apart from the James Bond films, where 99% of the time, Bond runs around contacting Q and M only once in a while, and then he teams up with a random Bond Girl to finish off his mission.
 In this series, we know and care about the side characters almost as much as our protagonist.